-“I said that you’re 1/4 Chinese”
+“I said that you’re 1/4 Chinese.”

-In all honesty I have no idea if I am in any way Chinese.
+In all honesty, I have no idea if I am in any way Chinese.
 The fact that she had to make up something without asking me made me feel unsure about what was happening and how we should move forward about the entire experience.

-One day they went as a family to a wake.
+One day they went as a family to awake.

-Until an elderly Chinese woman walked over to her, sobbing and hugged her tight.
+Until an elderly Chinese woman walked over to her, sobbing, and hugged her tight.

 Questions swam in her head that she couldn’t wait to ask her father about the entire thing, but she can’t find the strength to do so because of the atmosphere they are under.
-As if every eye in the room full of Chinese people are on them.
+As if every eye in the room full of Chinese people is on them.

 Her father told the story to them after.

-The one who died is her Grandfather, his dad was estranged from the family when he decided to marry
+The one who died is her Grandfather, and his dad was estranged from the family when he decided to marry

 The rift was so deep he even changed his last name, and he lost touch with his family and was only contacted back when his father died.

-And even among Filipinos (Ex: Discrimination against other people from other parts of the country, to skin color, height and facial features)
+And even among Filipinos (Ex: Discrimination against other people from other parts of the country, to skin color, height, and facial features)

-This issue becomes more pronounced along the lines of the fiasco of ABS-CBN allowing the Chinese News TV whose aim is to promote Beijing’s One Belt One Road advocacy and was subsequently pulled out by ABS-CBN after much public outcry.
+This issue becomes more pronounced along the lines of the fiasco of ABS-CBN allowing the Chinese News TV, whose aim is to promote Beijing’s One Belt One Road advocacy and was subsequently pulled out by ABS-CBN after much public outcry.

-Consequently, public opinion is split on the airing of Chinese News TV, one side accusing the other of being racists because of their opposition with Chinese News TV’s use of ABS-CBN’s airtime with fears of it being used as a propaganda tool, while the other views the move by ABS-CBN as contradicting being that it was only a few days ago that one of their journalists was harassed by a Chinese missile boat while covering news in a the country’s own waters.
+Consequently, public opinion is split on the airing of Chinese News TV, one side accusing the other of being racists because of their opposition to Chinese News TV’s use of ABS-CBN’s airtime with fears of it being used as a propaganda tool, while the other views the move by ABS-CBN as contradicting being that it was only a few days ago that one of their journalists was harassed by a Chinese missile boat while covering news in the country’s waters.

 The entire hullabaloo opened up new discourses and conversations as to what constitutes discrimination and racism.

-A few interesting observations come to light.
+A few exciting observations come to light.

 A friend of mine once exclaimed that everybody’s racist and everyone is biased.

-He has a point although he might’ve misconstrued racism with prejudice.
+He has a point, although he might’ve misconstrued racism with prejudice.

-However the more important question to consider is the question of the “trade off”.
+However, the more important question to consider is the question of the “trade-off.”

 What does one sacrifice by being prejudice?